mcu-tools/mcuboot/boot/cypress/MCUBootApp/ExternalMemory.md

-### External Memory support for Secondary Slot
+### External Memory Support For Secondary Slot

 **Description**

-Given document describes the use of external memory module as a secondary (upgrade) slot with Cypress' PSoC6 devices.
+Given document describes the use of external memory module as a secondary (upgrade) slot with Cypress' PSoC 6 devices.

-The demonstration device is CY8CPROTO-062-4343W board which is PSoC6 device with 2M of Flash available.
+The demonstration device is CY8CPROTO-062-4343W board which is PSoC 6 device with 2M of Flash available.
 The memory module present on board is S25FL512SAGMFI010 512-Mbit external Quad SPI NOR Flash.

 Using external memory for secondary slot allows to nearly double the size of Boot Image.